mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 Points of interest:

--   The `view` method takes one parameter, a reference to its `vnode`.
+-   The `view` method takes one optional parameter, a reference to its `vnode`.
 -   `vnode.attrs` contains any attributes attached to the component.
--   `vnode` has other useful fields including `state`, that persist
+-   `vnode` has other useful fields including `state`, that persist across redraws.
--   across redraws.
 -   Mithril includes a functional stream library (e.g.
     `m.stream('123')`.
 In this example I'm using it as a simple *getter/setter*.
 Streams are powerful, reactive objects (think